matias-ceau/scripts/docs/index.md

 - [openwebui-launcher.sh](scripts/openwebui-launcher.sh.md) -- *Script to launch and manage the Open WebUI with `qutebrowser`.*
 - [ousse-update.sh](scripts/ousse-update.sh.md) -- *Centralized update script for multiple database paths on a Linux system*
 - [pacman-fuzzy-search.sh](scripts/pacman-fuzzy-search.sh.md) -- *A script for enhanced fuzzy searching of Arch Linux packages using `paru` and `fzf`.*
-- [pdfopener.sh](scripts/pdfopener.sh.md) -- *Select and open a PDF from your home directory using Evince and dmenu*
+- [pdfopener.sh](scripts/pdfopener.sh.md) -- *Open any PDF in the home directory using Evince or the default application*
 - [playlist_player.xsh](scripts/playlist_player.xsh.md) -- *A script for selecting and playing music playlists using `cmus`.*
 - [playlist_randomizer.xsh](scripts/playlist_randomizer.xsh.md) -- *Shuffle and play albums from a playlist in a random order using cmus*
 - [ppm-color-reducer](scripts/ppm-color-reducer.md) -- *A script to reduce the color palette of a PPM image using a custom palette file.*